JoeCastle/JoeBloggsV3/src/posts/junior-developer-questions/junior-developer-questions.md

 ---

-## 8. What should I include in my developer portfolio?
+## 8. What Should I Include in My Developer Portfolio?

 **Portfolio essentials:**
 - Short bio (who you are)